Counts Frequencies of Different Words in a File

-Hermetic Word Frequency Counter scans an MS Word docx file or a text or text-like file (including HTML and XML files encoded via ANSI or UTF-8, but not PDF or MS Word doc files), and counts the number of occurrences of the different words (optionally ignoring common words such as the and this).
+Hermetic Word Frequency Counter scans an MS Word docx file or a text or text-like file — including HTML and XML files encoded via ANSI or UTF-8 — and counts the number of occurrences of the different words (optionally ignoring common words such as the and this).
 It is thus also a word-search program.
 It is possible to specify exactly what counts as a word (e.g., words with hyphens or numerals).
 The words which are found can be listed alphabetically or by frequency, with rank and frequency count displayed for each word.

-There are two versions of this word count software: basic (WFC) and advanced (WFCA, which does everything that WFC does, except that at present it does not read text files encoded via UTF-8).
-The main differences are that WFC counts words only in single text and text-like files, whereas WFCA counts words in multiple files in a single operation and also counts specified phrases.
+There are two versions of this word count software: basic (WFC) and advanced (WFCA, which does everything that WFC does, including scanning docx files).
+The main differences are that WFC counts words only in single docx, text and text-like files, whereas WFCA counts words in multiple files (in multiple folders) in a single operation and also counts phrases.
 If you need to count words in only one file at a time then WFC may be what you need.
 If you have many files or need more options and greater functionality, then you need WFCA.
 Click on this link for the WFCA page.